healthy-chicken-saladeers/rag_detective/docs/gcp-setup-instructions.md

-# Instructions to get the vector store container up and running on Google Cloud
+ # Instructions to get the scraper and Weaviate vector store container up and running on Google Cloud

 #### These steps will take you through how we installed pipenv, Docker, Python, and Git on a virtual machine instance on Google Cloud.
 We then use a PAT to install the repository from GitHub, add our OpenAI API key as an environment variable, and docker compose with a custom YAML file to install Weaviate.
 Finally we open the Firewall to allow incoming connections to Weaviate.